AstroHackWeek/AstroHackWeek2022/day2/README.md

 # Day 2 afternoon session: Practical machine learning for astronomers
 [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/AstroHackWeek/AstroHackWeek2022)

+This repository contains two machine learning tutorials.
+We will learn how to apply several machine learning algorithms, ranging from polynomial regression and random forests to deep convolutional neural networks, in order to answer a science qeustion (see e.g. [Wu 2020](https://ui.adsabs.harvard.edu/abs/2020ApJ...900..142W/abstract)).
+These notebooks will also help you gain familiarity with the `scikit-learn` and `pytorch`/`fastai` Python packages for machine learning.

 Presented by John F. Wu ([@jwuphysics](https://github.com/jwuphysics)).

 # Getting started